red-panda-ci/dind-jenkins/README.md

 ## Plugins

-We use the following plugins as the base for installing pluginss
+We use the following plugins as the base for installing plugins

+* mask-passwords:latest
 * ansicolor:latest
 * antisamy-markup-formatter:latest
 * bitbucket:latest